The BBC faces questions of integrity following Princess Diana's report | ExBulletin

 The BBC faces questions of integrity following Princess Diana’s report

-LONDONR – The British broadcaster BBC, seen as a respected source of news and information around the world, is facing questions at home about its integrity following a scathing report in its explosive 1995 interview with Princess Diana .
+LONDON The British broadcaster BBC, seen as a respected source of news and information worldwide, is facing questions at home about its integrity after a scathing report in its 1995 explosive interview with Princess Diana.

 Justice Secretary Britains said on Friday that the government would review the rules governing the surveillance of the BBC after an investigation revealed that one of its journalists used fraudulent conduct to secure the interview and the corporation hid this misbehavior for 25 years.